hyili/KoreHTTP/README.md

     - Maybe wait for epoll_timeout?
     - Use epoll_pwait() with sigmask to set the wake up signal.
     - epoll_wait() & epoll_pwait() issue
+- Try a EPOLLET friendly case which can reduce the use of request queue
+- Try to find the correspond handler by incoming request type
+- use epoll buffer max size = 1, and O(1) choose strategy to lower the latency
 - set CPU affinity
+- add compiler optimization option -O3
 - eBPF support
 - Redis support
 - UDP support